Thomas-nada/Council-rationale-generator/README.md

 ## Features

-* **Step-by-Step Guidance:** Breaks down the metadata creation process into logical steps.
+* **Step-by-Step Guidance:** Breaks down the metadata creation process into 6 logical steps.
-* **Reference Structure Adherence:** Generates JSON matching the specific nested `@context` and field placement (e.g., `references` inside `body`) seen in provided examples.
+* **Reference Structure Adherence:** Generates JSON matching the specific nested `@context` and field placement (e.g., `references` inside `body`) based on CIP-100 and CIP-136 standards.
-* **CIP-136 Compliant Fields:** Covers all compulsory (`summary`, `rationaleStatement`) and optional (`precedentDiscussion`, `counterargumentDiscussion`, `conclusion`, `internalVote`) body fields defined in CIP-136.
+* **CIP-136 Compliant Fields:** Covers compulsory (`summary`, `rationaleStatement`) and optional (`precedentDiscussion`, `counterargumentDiscussion`, `conclusion`, `internalVote`) body fields defined in CIP-136.
 * **CIP-100 Base Fields:** Includes essential fields like `hashAlgorithm` and `authors`.
+* **Reference Library:** Provides a dropdown of common references (like CIPs, GovTool, Constitution) to easily add to the metadata.
-* **Live Step Validation:** Performs basic checks (e.g., required fields, summary length) directly in the browser as you navigate between steps.
+* **Live Step Validation:** Performs basic checks (e.g., required fields, summary length, non-negative numbers) directly in the browser as you navigate between steps.
 A checkmark (✓) appears next to the step title upon successful validation.
-* **Final Verification Step:** Requires clicking a "Verify Metadata" button in the final step to perform checks on all required data before enabling the download button.
+* **Final Verification Step:** Requires clicking a "Verify Metadata" button in the final step to perform checks on all required data (`hashAlgorithm`, `authors`, `summary`, `rationaleStatement`) before enabling the download button.
 * **Direct JSON Download:** Generates and downloads the complete metadata as a `cip136_metadata.json` file once verified.
 * **No Server Needed:** Runs entirely in the user's web browser as a static webpage.

 ## How Verification Works

-This tool employs two levels of client-side validation:
+This tool employs two levels of client-side validation implemented in JavaScript:

 1.  **Live Step Validation:**
     * **Trigger:** When you click the "Next" button on a step.
     * **Checks:** Verifies that all `required` fields within that *specific step* are filled.
-It also checks basic constraints like the summary's character limit (Step 2) or non-negative numbers for votes (Step 4).
+It also checks basic constraints like the summary's character limit (max 300 chars in Step 2) or non-negative numbers for votes (Step 4).
     * **Feedback:** If validation passes, a checkmark (✓) appears next to the step title.
 If it fails, an alert message pops up indicating the first issue found, and navigation is blocked.
 This provides immediate feedback as you progress.

 2.  **Final Verification (Step 6):**